Shirakami: A Hybrid Concurrency Control Protocol for Tsurugi Relational Database System: Introduction

-In BoM, cost calculation is performed for all registered single items, but the tree structure of each item is different, and cost calculation requires traversing each tree structure each time a query is processed.
-The order in which and how to traverse each tree structure cannot be determined in advance without reading the nodes that make up each tree.
-In addition, because the BoM needs to read many records and write the results, the update process takes a long time to execute.
-In addition to these long-term transactions, BoM can also perform short-term transactions to update raw material costs referenced in the calculation of product costs, as well as short-term transactions to update product costs in other applications.
-In addition to these long-term transactions, BoM also performs short-term transactions to update raw material costs referenced in the calculation of product costs and short-term transactions to use product costs in other applications.
-Existing methods cannot handle these transactions efficiently.

-The second example is the processing of cell phone billing at a telecom company.
-See Appendix for details.
-In this telecom company's billing process, when calculating call charges, the company matches the call history, which is updated in real time, with the customer's contract information to determine which subscriptions are to be billed for the call history to be calculated.
-Therefore, it is not possible to determine in advance which data to read for this as well.
-The billing process calculations run for a long time, as does the BoM, because they aggregate individual billing amounts.
-On the other hand, the customer's call history is updated intermittently and continuously, making it difficult to perform with traditional protocols as with BoM.
+This paper addresses two cases.
+The first case is the Bill of Materials (BoM) for the bread manufacturing industry~\cite{oze-vldb}.
+It is based on an item master and an item configuration master.
+In BoM, cost calculation is performed for all registered items.
+BoM needs to read many records and write the results; thus, the update process takes a long time to execute.
+In addition to these long-term transactions, BoM performs short-term transactions to update the raw material costs referenced in the calculation of product costs, as well as short-term transactions to update product costs in other applications.
+The second case is cell phone billing processing in a telecommunications company.
+When calculating call charges, the company matches the call history, which is updated in real time, with customer contract information to determine which subscriptions are to be billed so that the call history can be billed accurately.
+It is also not possible to determine in advance which data needs to be read for this process.